OUR PLAYFUL BIRDS!!

 Looking at myself in the mirror and talking to myself.

 Playing outside in trees.
-You can hardly see me when I am up in a big tree since my green blends in so well unless of course it is Fall and the leaves are gone
+You can hardly see me when I am up in a big tree since my green blends in so well unless of course it is Fall and the trees are bare.

 Tricks I have learned: Well, actually I haven't learned any tricks yet, but when you cover me at night I do say "nite nite" and make kissing sounds.
 I only have